CaoTrongThang/Easycraft/README.md

 - Press "P" to ping
 - You can reset your Golem's home radius or behaviors,... by making a "Golem Controller", this is kind of complicated, hold the "Golem Controller" in your hand, **SHIFT-RIGHT CLICK, DON'T CLICK TO YOUR GOLEM**, every time you **SHIFT-RIGHT CLICK** it'll change the mode of the "Golem Controller", change to **Home** then **LEFT-CLICK TO THE GOLEM YOU WANNA CHANGE**, after that **RIGHT-CLICK** to the block you want the Golem will patrol around...
 - Staff of Suppression, stop mobs from spawning 64 blocks around
-- Hostile mobs can't break iron bars, iron blocks, diamond blocks,...
+- Tougher Iron Bars and Tougher Iron Blocks can stop mobs from breaking

 <details>
 <summary>Secrets</summary>

 - Mobs are stronger by the time you play but they can also get stronger when there's a mysterious lightning strike at them, the lightning gives them a buff and if they already had the buff, it'll increase the buff level.

 - Punching blocks while holding an item decreases 50% of damage dealt by that block.